abhishekarya1/DSA-2k23/stack_queue.md

   - we can precompute and store leftMax and rightMax in two separate arrays -- time = `O(n)`, space = `O(2n)`
   - two pointer approach:
     - increment left pointer only when there is a greater element on the right pointer, and track leftMax, this way we can find water stored at i only using leftMax since we've reached i only because there is a greater element on the right and we don't even need it to calc water stored at i as `ans += leftMax - arr[i]`.
 Do the same for right pointer.
     - if we've reached here that means there is a greater element on the right i.e. `arr[hi]` and we don't need to use it for calc.
-Also `leftMax >= arr[lo]` at this point and all lows below this one had a greater element on the right, that's why `lo++` happened and we've reached this position
+Also `leftMax >= arr[lo] >= arr[hi]` at this point since all lows below this one had a greater element on the right, that's why `lo++` happened and we've reached this position